The UK SRS regulatory timeline, by actor

 Outcome categories

-ESOS only.
-Large UK undertakings that meet ESOS thresholds (250+ employees, or annual turnover above £44m AND balance sheet total above £38m) but are not in scope of SECR or UK SRS.
+Large UK undertakings that meet the ESOS test (250 or more employees, OR annual turnover above £44m AND balance sheet total above £38m) but are not in scope of SECR or UK SRS.

 Obligations: an annual SECR disclosure in the Directors' Report plus an ESOS audit and compliance notification every four years.